Dr. Anne Bonnin

 5232 Villigen PSI

-Specialized in X-ray imaging (micro and nano-tomography, single-distance phase-retrieval) and powder diffraction (XRD-CT), my research interest focuses on developing new imaging methods to characterize materials and understand their behavior.
+Specialized in X-ray imaging (micro and nano-tomography, single-distance phase-retrieval) and powder diffraction (XRD-CT), my research interest focuses on developing new imaging methods to characterize materials and understand their behaviour.
 Since 2014, I am in charge of the TOMCAT nanoscope.
-This full field imaging setup allows to get a 3D spatial resolution around 150 nm between 8-20 keV on sample of ˜70µm2.
-The setup can be used for absorption or phase contrast imaging.
+This full-field imaging setup allows getting a 3D spatial resolution of around 150 nm between 8-20 keV for a field of view of ˜70µm2.
+The setup can be used for absorption or phase-contrast imaging.
 In this case, Zernike Phase Contrast (ZPC) is exploited to enhance contrast for phase objects.

-As local contact, I collaborate with international researchers material sciences related (e.g. nuclear materials, explosives identification, cement hydration , ...) as well as paleontology (hominid dental microstructure , fossil as rock slabs).
-Since 2016, I develop actively the bioimaging program at the beamline (cardiac imaging, middle-ear bones study, whole mouse brain vasculature investigations, etc) and more particularly, I lead the Heart Imaging Project.
-The main goal of this international project is to quantify the cardiac macro and micro-structure using synchrotron based X-ray Phase Contrast Imaging (X-PCI).
-We aim at providing new insights of the cardiac morphology at micrometre scale, non-destructively, without the use of contrast agents and in 3D.
-With the high resolution provided by X-PCI, we can have access for instance on the myofibres arrangement, vessels and trabeculation organization, and how they change with disease.
-In this project, we also aim to relate the structural properties of the heart and its physiological function thanks to the implementation of a modified Langendorff setup allowing to study the heart dynamically.
-All those informations are crucial for future clinical applications, not only to understand heart remodelling and the different patterns in cardiovascular disease, but also to provide more personalized and adapted treatments.
-For this purpose, we are developing dedicated acquisition methodology but also new analysis techniques based on Machine Learning algorithms.
+As local contact, I collaborate with international researchers on material sciences related (e.g. nuclear materials, explosives identification, cement hydration, ...) as well as palaeontology (hominid dental microstructure, fossil as rock slabs).
+Since 2016, I develop actively the bioimaging program at the beamline (cardiac imaging, middle-ear bones study, whole mouse brain vasculature visualisation, investigations on rodent models for neurodegenerative disease studies,...) and more particularly, I lead the Heart Imaging Project.
+The main goal of this international project is to quantify the cardiac macro and micro-structure using synchrotron-based X-ray phase-contrast imaging (X-PCI).
+We aim at providing new insights into the cardiac morphology at the micrometre scale, non-destructively, without the use of contrast agents and in 3D.
+With the high resolution provided by X-PCI, we can have access for instance the myofibres arrangement, vessels and trabeculation organization, and how they change with disease.
+In this project, we also aim to relate the structural properties of the heart and its physiological function thanks to the implementation of a modified Langendorff setup allowing us to study the heart dynamically.
+All those information are crucial for future clinical applications, not only to understand heart remodelling and the different patterns in cardiovascular disease but also to provide more personalized and adapted treatments.
+For this purpose, we are developing dedicated acquisition methodologies but also new analysis techniques based on Machine Learning algorithms.

 For an extensive overview we kindly refer you to our publication repository DORA.